-If you’ve paid for financial advice before, you know it can be expensive.
+If you’ve paid for financial advice before, you know if can be expensive.
 Building a proper financial plan can take between 10 and 40 hours.
-There is a lot of work and it takes years of education and expertise to complete the process.
-If you’re trying to decide if there is value in investing in a financial plan, this article will help you understand the effort that goes into preparing one.
+It’s a lot of work that takes involves years of expertise.
+If you’re trying to decide if there is value to investing in a financial plan, it’s a good idea to understand what goes into one.

 Knowing what goes into a financial plan helps in two ways.
 First, it sets an expectation of what you’re paying for.
 Second, it helps with the decision in choosing which financial professional to work with.
 Here are some of the topics I typically research, examples of the work needed in each step, and how long it can take to accomplish.

 Every client I work with starts with an hour long, complementary meeting.
 During the initial meeting, I help my clients set goals and then show them if they’re on track to meet them.
 This is important because there isn’t much point spending money on a plan if you don’t need an advisor’s help.
 Of course, most people reaching out to me have more complicated issues to overcome before they can reach their goals.

 While the heavy lifting falls on the advisor, financial planning is a long-term conversation.
 I regularly check in with my clients both during and after the plan is created.
 There’s information I’ll need to clarify during the planning.
 Afterwards, we need to spend the time needed for you to understand the plan and my recommendations.
 The effort of creating a financial plan is all for naught if you don’t follow through.

 1 to 2 hours